 All camp tuition for this season has been refunded to your Parent Portal account.
-From there you can apply it to future programs (such as Hosmer at Home), or use a portion as a tax-deductible donation (link).
-If we do not hear from you, your tuition money will stay in your account - this is the default option.
+From there you can apply it to future programs.

 Why is Wild Branch in June instead of August?
 For staffing reasons, we needed to make this change to the 2021 schedule.
 Please let us know if you won’t be able to make these new dates.
 We will prioritize accommodating Wild Branch campers in other sessions.

 My camper will be going into 10th grade, so this would have been their last year as a camper.
 What does this mean for them?
 Those who are currently in 9th grade (2019-2020 school year) will still be applying for the LIT program for the 2021 summer.
-Application information will be sent out this Fall.
-If the covid-19 situation eases enough, we may offer a final-year-camper weekend where those campers will be able to complete their special final-year activities, such as Homeward Bound.
-If that is not possible, we will make sure they can participate in these traditions whenever they next return to camp.
+Application information will be sent out September 14.

 My camper was registered to be an LIT.
 What does this mean for them?
 They can apply to be a CIT in 2021.
-Your tuition can be refunded or applied to future programs (see above).
+Application information will be sent out September 14.